Jing Si Books and Café

 Jing Si Books and Café (Sim Avenue Branch)

-Singapore’s first Jing Si Books and Café was located in Chinatown, and ceased operation at end of 2007 as the property had to be returned to its owner.
-Thus Tzu Chi volunteers started seeking another suitable location for the bookstore.
-After a long and hard search over a period of 8 years, Jing Si Books and Café was finally re-opened along Sims Ave on 1st April 2016.
-It offers a spiritual respite amidst the hustle and bustle of modern city life, by providing a quiet and cosy space where visitors and readers may settle down with their favourite books.
+Singapore’s first Jing Si Books and Café was located in Chinatown, and ceased operation at the end of 2007 as the property was returned to its owner.
+Eight years later, after a long and hard search for a suitable location, Jing Si Books and Café finally re-opened along Sims Ave on 1st April 2016.
+It offers a spiritual respite amidst the hustle and bustle of modern city life, by providing a quiet and cosy space where visitors and readers may settle their minds and quench their spiritual thirst.

 Jing Si Books and Café strives to be a spiritual oasis for busy city dwellers, a calm environment where visitors can settle their minds and quench their spiritual thirst.
 Every product displayed within the bookstore serves the goal of purifying hearts and minds so as to bring about a harmonious society.